- Solicitors For Business

 in the Magistrates’ Court and may receive a prison sentence of up to six months or a fine.

-As set out above, the aspect of both offences that the prosecution must prove is difficult to establish and thorough and robust legal advice is therefore essential.
+As set out above, the offences and what the prosecution must prove is complex.
+Iti is, therefore, important that you have thorough and robust legal advice in defending such alleged offence(s).

 Talk to Us